The Aviation Law Review: European Union

 Undertakings established in the European Union are not permitted to provide air services unless they have received an appropriate operating licence from the competent authority of a Member State.
 Undertakings meeting the requirements of the Regulation are entitled to receive an operating licence.
 Therefore, applications from such undertakings that meet the criteria cannot be rejected.

-Simplified rules apply to carriers operating smaller aircraft and no licence is required when the concerned air services are performed by non-power-driven aircraft or ultralight power-driven aircraft and for local flights.
+Simplified rules apply to carriers operating smaller aircraft and no licence is required when the concerned air services are performed by non-power-driven aircraft or ultralight power-driven aircraft or for local flights.

 Ownership and effective control requirements apply to European Union air carriers and are reflected in the Regulation.
 It is indeed a well-established principle of EU aviation law that an operator can obtain, and maintain, an operating licence in the EU only if it has EU nationality.
 Article 4(f) of the Regulation provides that Member States or nationals of Member States must own more than 50 per cent of the undertaking and effectively control it, whether directly or indirectly through one or more intermediate undertakings, except as provided for in an agreement with a third country to which the EU is a party.
 Effective control is defined as:

 a relationship constituted by rights, contract or any other means which, either separately or jointly and having regard to the considerations of fact or law involved, confer the possibility of directly or indirectly exercising a decisive influence on an undertaking, in particular by (a) the right to use all parts of the assets of an undertaking; (b) rights or contracts which confer a decisive influence on the composition, voting or decisions of the bodies of an undertaking or otherwise confer a decisive influence on the running of the business of the undertaking.